 In addition to the walk-in camping in the park itself, there are also a number of sites for camping or parking your RV in the woods just outside the park.

-For those who need their beauty sleep in order to climb their best, there are hotels in the nearby town of Terrebonne.
+For those who need their beauty sleep in order to climb their best, there is Smith Rock Casa set in Crooked River Ranch and hotels in the nearby town of Terrebonne.
 However, if you don’t mind a 30-minute drive, then you can probably find more options and better deals in Bend.

 One of the reasons why Smith Rock is so popular is because it really does offer something for everyone.
 Whether this is your first time climbing outdoors or you’re looking for your next hard project, there’s a crag at Smith Rock that will suit your needs.

 If you’re just getting warmed up, then you can expect to find some of the best routes in the main Smith Rock formation.
 The Northwest Face in particular is home to some easy 5.5s to get climbers started on their first leads.
 Once you’re warm, the classic Smith multipitch Wherever I May Roam is located on this same wall.

 If you’re not quite ready to lead, the Rope de Dope Block is full of good top-rope opportunities at fairly moderate grades.

 Beginners who are tagging along with more experienced friends should ask to stop by the Morning Glory Wall to try the classic Five Gallon Buckets.